-Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions With Comments?
+Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions?

 — Jeffery Parks (@JefferyMParks) January 13, 2017

-As NY Daily News notes, Nicole Kidman rarely speaks on anything political and as evidence that she likely was not speaking in support of Trump, yet more so in an effort to unite, the publication reminds that she has donated to a number of democratic initiatives and speaks openly on women’s issues as she did in a recent interview with the BBC.
-Within that same interview Kidman also made mention of Meryl Streep praising the remarkable actress for “paving the way” for women in Hollywood.
+As NY Daily News notes, Nicole Kidman rarely speaks on anything political, and as evidence that she likely was not speaking in support of Trump but making an effort to unite, the publication reminded readers that she had donated to a number of democratic initiatives and speaks openly on women’s issues as she did in a recent interview with the BBC.
+Within that same interview, Kidman also made mention of Meryl Streep praising the remarkable actress for “paving the way” for women in Hollywood.

-It is therefore unlikely that Nicole Kidman meant that she was a fan of Trump’s politics and agenda by saying what she said this week, but instead trying to motivate a unity and a coming together of a great nation and for people to try to have a more hopeful outlook.
+It is, therefore, unlikely that Nicole Kidman meant that she was a fan of Trump’s politics and agenda by saying what she said this week, but instead, she was trying to motivate a unity and a coming together of a great nation and for people to try to have a more hopeful outlook.

 Nicole Kidman says it’s time for Americans to come together to support President-elect Donald Trump. https://t.co/B53P4KgvUa